Sexual Harassment Reports and Investigations

 Step 9.
 Next Steps After Reporting Outcome of Investigation

-Following review of the investigation report and determination of next steps, the agency head, or designee, shall authorize additional investigation if necessary or issue the Agency’s Notice of Findings and Conclusions.
-The Agency’s Notice of Findings and Conclusions shall be provided to the Mayor’s Office of Legal Counsel (MOLC), the complainant, and the alleged harasser.
+Following review of the investigation report and determination of next steps, the Agency Head, or designee, shall authorize additional investigation if necessary or draft the Agency Report.
+The SHOs role is complete once the Agency Head accepts the SHO investigation report as final.

-Based on the agency’s findings and conclusions, the agency head or designee may need to take additional steps with the assistance of the agency General Counsel and the internal HR department.
-At minimum, an agency should ensure that its employees are trained, and if needed re-trained, on the agency’s and District's sexual harassment or other policies.
+Based on the agency’s findings and conclusions, the Agency Head or designee may need to take additional steps with the assistance of the agency General Counsel and the internal HR department.
+At minimum, an agency should ensure that its employees are trained, and if needed re-trained, on the agency’s and Districts sexual harassment or other policies.
 If an agency’s policy is vague or contains gaps that may lead to confusion around appropriate employee conduct or work-related expectations, the agency should update its policies accordingly.

-When the agency concludes that misconduct has occurred, agency General Counsel should ensure that prompt administrative action is taken by the agency.
+When the agency concludes that misconduct has occurred, the agency General Counsel should ensure that prompt administrative action is taken by the agency.
 Please note that an employee who is found to have engaged in inappropriate conduct who is not terminated must attend mandatory sexual harassment training within sixty (60) days of his or her receiving notice of the finding.
 This training must be in addition to any disciplinary actions and must occur even if the employee has already received sexual harassment training.

 In addition to imposing discipline on the employee found to have engaged in misconduct, the agency may also have an obligation to report credible violations of the District’s Code of Conduct to the Board of Ethics and Government Accountability (BEGA).
 Such violations of the Code of Conduct may arise where the employee has engaged in ethical violations such as giving gifts to employees for sexual favors, bribing witnesses or potential reporters of sexual harassment, or using government resources to carry out the harassing behavior.

-Legal Authorities
+Legal

-1. Sexual Harassment Policy, Guidance and Procedures, Mayor’s Order 2017-313 (Dec.
-18, 2017)
+1. Sexual Harassment Policy, Guidance and Procedures, Mayor’s Order 2023-131 (Oct.
+31, 2023)

 2. Human Rights and Relations, Title 4 of the D.C.
 Municipal Regulations (see §§ 101 and 102.1(a))